-- 2.2.8.1 The camera must on throughout the duration of the assessment and focused on the pupil and the paper. - 2.2.8.2 The pupil's microphone must be on throughout the assessment. - 2.2.8.3 There should be silence during the assessment, with no interruptions or interactions with the pupil.
+- 2.2.8.1 The camera must be on throughout the duration of the assessment and focused on the pupil and the paper. - 2.2.8.2 The pupil's microphone must be on throughout the assessment. - 2.2.8.3 There should be silence during the assessment, with no interruptions or interactions with the pupil.
 This excludes the invigilator. - 2.2.9 Internal pupils transitioning from one main entry point to another, e.g., Year 6 to Year 7 and Year 11 to Year 12, are usually given automatic entry into the next stage of education.
 However, there may be occasions where the School deems this inappropriate for the pupil and not in the pupil's best interests.
 If this is the case, the School will usually have already had conversations with parents about an appropriate alternative for their child.
 The final decision will be made by the Head of the relevant School and the Principal.
+For entry into Year 12, there are minimum grade requirements detailed within this policy and on the website here.